edgio-docs/edgio-docs/src/guides/v7/performance/image_optimization.md

     **Example:** A sample request for a 640 x 480 image contains the following headers:

     `DPR: 2`

     `Width: 320`

-    We will expand the width of the image to 640 pixels and cache it with the following query string:
+    These headers instruct {{ PRODUCT }} to expand the width of the image to 640 pixels and cache it with the following query string:

     `?width=640`